cloudfoundry/korifi/README.md

 > note: Edit `cluster_builder.yaml` to specify an image tag that you have write access to using the credentials above.
 ---
 ## Install Contour and Envoy
-To deploy cf-k8s-controller and run it in a cluster, you must first [install contour](https://projectcontour.io/getting-started/).
+To deploy Korifi and run it in a cluster, you must first [install contour](https://projectcontour.io/getting-started/).
 ```sh
 kubectl apply -f https://projectcontour.io/quickstart/contour.yaml
 ```